Chris Herrmann

-Christopher Ryan Herrmann (born November 24, 1987) is an American professional baseball catcher and outfielder who is currently a free agent.
-He has played in Major League Baseball (MLB) for the Minnesota Twins, Arizona Diamondbacks, Seattle Mariners, and Oakland Athletics.
+Christopher Ryan Herrmann (born November 24, 1987) is an American former professional baseball catcher and outfielder.
+He played in Major League Baseball (MLB) for the Minnesota Twins, Arizona Diamondbacks, Seattle Mariners, and Oakland Athletics.
 He played college baseball at the University of Miami.

 Amateur career

 Born and raised in Tomball, Texas, Herrmann attended Tomball High School where he earned numerous honors as a second baseman.
 After high school, he attended Alvin Community College where he hit .442 with 14 home runs, and was named to the NJCAA Division I All-American team.
 In the Junior College World Series, Herrmann hit .500 with three home runs and was named to the All-Tournament team.
 After only one season at Alvin, Herrmann transferred to the University of Miami.
 At Miami, he spent one season at the school before deciding to play professional baseball.

 Professional career

 Herrmann was drafted by the Baltimore Orioles in the 10th round of the 2008 MLB draft out of Alvin Community College, but he did not sign.